elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-significance-of-taxonomy-in-organism-classification.md

 score: -1.0
 related_article1:
     id: 166206
+    title: >-
-    title: How do structural adaptations enhance an organism's survival in its environment?
+        How do structural adaptations enhance an organism's survival in its environment?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-structural-adaptations-enhance-an-organisms-survival-in-its-environment
 related_article2:
-    id: 166189
+    id: 166207
-    title: How do red blood cells and white blood cells differ in structure and function?
+    title: >-
+        What are the differences between macronutrients and micronutrients in human nutrition?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function
+    url: /learn/education-studies/questions/what-are-the-differences-between-macronutrients-and-micronutrients-in-human-nutrition
 related_article3:
-    id: 166189
+    id: 166208
-    title: How do red blood cells and white blood cells differ in structure and function?
+    title: >-
+        Describe the process of absorption in the digestive system.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function
+    url: /learn/education-studies/questions/describe-the-process-of-absorption-in-the-digestive-system
 related_article4:
-    id: 166209
+    id: 166202
-    title: What are the key differences between sexual and asexual reproduction?
+    title: >-
+        How do human activities impact the environment and what are some conservation efforts?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-between-sexual-and-asexual-reproduction
+    url: /learn/education-studies/questions/how-do-human-activities-impact-the-environment-and-what-are-some-conservation-efforts
 related_article5:
-    id: 166193
+    id: 166192
-    title: How does natural selection lead to adaptations in species?
+    title: >-
+        What is Mendelian genetics and how does it explain genetic variation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-natural-selection-lead-to-adaptations-in-species
+    url: /learn/education-studies/questions/what-is-mendelian-genetics-and-how-does-it-explain-genetic-variation
 ---

 &nbsp;